Pilotcore Insights

 Choosing one strategy for everything usually creates avoidable risk.

-4. Build migration waves
+4. build migration waves

 Create phased migration waves based on dependency and business risk: